davewoloszyn/moodle-block_todo/README.md

 * Low-level access to the database via persistent models.
 * Using exporters for handling the data structures in rendering and AJAX.

+## Features ##

+The following features are available:

+* Toggle item completion
+* Edit items
+* Group items by dates
+* Pin items
+* Hide/show completed items

+This block plugin is currently only suitable for use on Moodle's Dashboard.

 ## License ##

 2018 David Mudrák <david@moodle.com>